AlexGatz/tx-http-slam/README.md

 progressive-slam.py is a Python script for HTTP load testing using Vegeta.
 It automates sending http requests at increasing rates, collects performance data, and generates visualizations.

-The repo was based on [this script](https://github.com/tsenart/vegeta/tree/master/scripts).
+The repo is simply a modified version of [this](https://github.com/tsenart/vegeta/tree/master/scripts).

 ## Features